Categories

 Speech Preservation Technology

-Helps improve speech understanding while reducing distracting background sounds.
+Rexton’s advanced processing system helps improve speech clarity while reducing distracting background sounds.

 AI-Assisted Sound Processing

-The Reach platform automatically adjusts hearing settings based on changing environments.
+The Reach platform automatically adjusts hearing settings based on changing environments and conversations.

 Directional Microphone System